vpabba03/Learning-Rate-Quantization/README.md

            quant_nnets python plot_training.py --model [model] --output_dir [path/to/output/dir]
 ```

-**NOTE**: The model arguement used in this command should be an integer corresponding to one of the resnet model sizes (18 for resnet18, 34 for resnet34, etc).
+**NOTE**: The model argument used in this command should be an integer corresponding to one of the ResNet model sizes (18 for resnet18, 34 for resnet34, etc).

 To generate visualizations of the distributions of the pre-quantization and quantized weights, run the following command:
 ```